 Finally, if you have no central heating in your property currently (you’re using storage heaters, for instance), we’ve also created a guide to the central heating installation.

 Still confused about the types of boilers, or have a complex central heating system, and have questions?

-We’d be happy to help, you can drop us a line via our contact page.
+Check out our guides to getting a new boiler here.
+Or, we’d be happy to help, you can drop us a line via our contact page.